DVyadav2307/WeatherNowJava/README.md

 ## Features

 - Simple and user-friendly interface
-- Supports multiple locations and units
+- Supports multiple locations and PIN Codes (Postal Codes)
-- Uses OpenWeatherMap API to fetch weather data
+- Uses TimeLine API to fetch weather data
 - Displays weather icons and background images based on weather condition

 ## Requirements

-- Java 11 or higher
+- Java 21 or higher
-- JavaFX 11 or higher
+- JavaFX 21.0.2 or higher
-- Gson 2.8.6 or higher
+- Gradle 8.5 or higgher
-- OpenWeatherMap API key
+- TimeLine API key

 ## Installation

 To install WeatherNow, you have two options:

 - Clone or download this repository from [GitHub](https://github.com/DVyadav2307/WeatherNowJava) and run the application with gradle.
-You need to obtain an API key from OpenWeatherMap and store it in a file named `api_key.txt` in the `resources` folder of your project.
+You need to obtain an API key from TimeLine Weather API and save in your system as enviroment veraible with variable name "WEATHER_API_KEY".
 You can get an API key for free by signing up on their website:

   - [TimelineWeatherAPI](https://www.visualcrossing.com/resources/documentation/weather-api/timeline-weather-api/)